-The school campus was built in the early 1900s, however the oldest building currently on campus was constructed in 1948.
-Additional buildings were added in 1952 and 1962, with the latest building (library) added in 1972.
+The school campus was built in the early 1900s, with the installation of portable classrooms, followed by the construction of the first main school building (Building A) in 1931.
+Additional buildings were added over time, with the latest building added in 1994.

 The campus consists of school buildings with grass lawns.
-A baseball field and play area are located at the southeast side of the property.
-A garden area is located along the west school boundary.
-A facility plan is provided as Figure 2-1.
+Open play areas are located to the north and southeast of the campus buildings.
+A garden area consisting of a few garden boxes is located east of Buildings I and G. A facility plan is provided as Figure 2-1.

-Figure 2-1 also shows high activity areas at Laupahoehoe High & Elementary.
+Figure 2-1 also shows high activity areas at Mountain View Elementary.
 "High Activity Areas" include play areas, picnic areas, athletic fields, garden plots, unpaved parking areas, drop-off and loading areas, and any other area where students congregate on a regular basis.
 "Low Activity Areas" include open spaces not commonly used by students, building perimeters with landscaping that impedes regular access, building maintenance and storage areas, and any other areas where students are not expected to visit or congregate on a regular basis.